sensu/sensu-docs/content/sensu-go/5.16/guides/email-handler.md

 - `USERNAME`: Replace with your SMTP username, typically your email address
 - `PASSWORD`: Replace with your SMTP password, typically the same as your email password

 _**NOTE**: To use Gmail or G Suite as your SMTP server, follow Google's instructions for [sending email via SMTP][14].
-Also be aware that if you have 2fa enabled on your Google account, you'll need an [app password][15] instead of your login password._
+If you have enabled 2-step verification on your Google account, you'll need to use an [app password][15] instead of your login password._

 You probably noticed that the handler definition includes two other filters: [`is_incident`][10] and [`not_silenced`][11].
 These two filters are included in every Sensu backend installation, so you don't have to create them.